wvandaal/PwrSlide/README.md

 ## Contributing

-This is my first forray into Web Components and I would gladly welcome your help!
+This is my first foray into Web Components and I would gladly welcome your help!
 To contribute to this project simply,

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`.